GeekHunter-Brasil/hello-world/frontend-styleguide/README.md

 ### 👉 When possible, write JSDocs 📃

 JSDocs are amazing!
-While they make a big difference on obvious components (e.g. `Button`), they are amazing to clarify and document utility functions, hooks, complex components and such.
+While they don't make a big difference on obvious components (e.g. `Button`), they are amazing to clarify and document utility functions, hooks, complex components and such.

 Check out these guides: